wiresjs/wires-reactive/README.md

 ```

 I you like this idea, please, don't forget to star the repository.
-If you hate react, concat me personally, i'll buy you a beer.
+If you hate react, contact me personally, i'll buy you a beer.